-The video below demonstrates what life would be like if SMPTE Time Code went down in the middle of EDM party:
+This video demonstrates what life would be like if SMPTE Time Code went down in the middle of EDM party:

 At the summits, delegates addressed the new and emerging requirements of handling media across cinema, broadcast, theatrical, music recording, concerts, live entertainment and theme parks.
 More information about SMPTE’s Time Code Summits is available here.